 - First, build a “better” edition they can choose to upgrade to.
 Even if they have an unlimited right to your Professional Edition, add an Enterprise Edition.
 Or Global Edition.
 Or Unlimited Edition.
 And truly make it better.
 This worked well for us when we added a localized version of the product.
 We didn’t force legacy discounts to upgrade but offered them a path to a great deal on the truly better, now more enterprise edition.
 We used our “Global Edition” to increase prices 50%-100% on legacy enterprise customers that wanted those features.
 But we left them on their legacy plans if they didn’t want to upgrade, no pressure (well, not too much) and zero drama.

 - Tell the truth.
 This often works.
-Tell the customer you gave them way too good of a deal, and while it’s fair for say up to 100 users, it’s just out of whack today beyond that usage.
+Tell the customer you gave them way too good of a deal, and while it’s fair for, say, up to 100 users, it’s just out of whack today beyond that usage.
 Tell them you’d like to work on a win-win deal for any larger deployments.
 I did this with our second-largest customer at the time by usage, and tripled the deal size.
 They still got one of the best deals of all customers, however.
 We also upgraded them to the new, “better” edition at the same time.
 I also told them it was an ask, not a requirement.
+Not a threat.

 - Do the math and decide if it really matters.
-If you are growing > 80%-100% or even faster, it’s easiest to leave the early customers with their nice, grandfathered contract.
-It just won’t matter over time.
+If you are growing > 80%-100% or even faster, it’s often just easiest to leave the early customers with their nice, grandfathered contract.
+It just won’t matter over time — you have so many more customers to close.
 What does matter is their goodwill.
 Their tiny % of your revenues at $100m+ in ARR won’t matter.
 I’ve generally found way, way too much energy is spent trying to re-negotiate a relatively small number of early contracts from great customers that took a huge risk on you.
 It’s rarely really worth it, especially if it creates any material friction with the customer.

 - Let them know they get one more year at the Old Rates, but then they need to move to Standard Pricing — With a Legacy Discount.
 This isn’t perfect, but a lot of times, it creates a graceful transition to market prices the next year.
 Especially if you still give them a maximum discount for that next, next year.